Length Length

 Overview

 This course is self-paced.
-You can enroll and complete the course materials at any time before August 31st, 2024.
+You can enroll and complete the course materials at any time.

 With concerns about climate and global environmental changes, extreme events, and increases in social, economic, and political shocks, the concept of resilience is proving popular across a range of sectors as a way to understand and respond to our surprise-riddled world.